 1. I’ve heard that autos have mercury switches; what are mercury switches and why are they there?

-- Mercury switches are used in autos to operate convenience lights such as trunk and hood lights, to operate ABS systems, antitheft systems, and rarely, some airbag systems.
+- Mercury switches are used in older automobiles to operate convenience lights such as trunk and hood lights, to operate antilock braking system (ABS) systems, antitheft systems, and rarely, some airbag systems.
 Here’s what a typical switch looks like.

 - Each mercury switch contains about 1.2 grams of liquid mercury